The Power of RabbitMQ

 - The Drupal Queue is processed by cron and is therefore bound by its minimum run time interval of once a minute.

 - The Drupal Queue doesn’t natively support multiple consumers/workers.
 On each cron run, Drupal loops through the queue processing items (until it hits the maximum time limit) and provides no way of processing items in tandem.

 - When each hook_cron_queue_info is implemented, it deletes only fully processed items from the queue.
 If an item in the queue hits a PHP error or timeout, it does not actually release the item for reprocessing.

 RabbitMQ solves all of our speed and reliability issues:

-- Supports multiple consumers - the sky is the limit here, or better stated, your server power.
+- Supports multiple consumers - the sky is the limit here or better stated, your server power.
 You can run as many consumers in tandem as you want, adding great speed to the processing time.

 - Consumers can be stored on multiple servers - RabbitMQ runs on a single server and consumers can exist on separate servers to help distribute the load.

 - Provides message acknowledgments - if an item claimed by a consumer fails to process, it is then put back into the queue for processing.
 RabbitMQ maintains this by only fully removing an item from the queue when it receives a notice that it was successfully processed.
-This allows the queue to keep moving while ensuring that there is no data lose.
+This allows the queue to keep moving while ensuring that there is no data loss.

-- RabbitMQ’s capabilities can be augmented by the use of RabbitMQ cli consumer - This program is written in Go which is much better at running long running processes.
+- RabbitMQ’s capabilities can be augmented by the use of RabbitMQ cli consumer - This program is written in Go which is much better at running long-running processes.
 RabbitMQ cli consumer constantly watches for incoming signals from the queue and processes them almost instantaneously.